open-wc/open-wc/packages/codelabs/src/basics/lit-html.md

 }
 ```

 Notice that we prefixed the `checked` attribute on the checkbox with a `?`.
-Checked is a boolean attribute, and this is special lit-html syntax to conditionally set the attribute based on the value that's passed to it.
+Checked is a boolean attribute, and this is special lit-html syntax that can be used to conditionally set the attribute based on the value that's passed to it.

 <aside class="notice">
 In HTML, a boolean attribute is 'true' when it's present, no matter the content.
 It's only false when it's not present.
 So in all these cases, hidden is true: